tomhhealy/tomhhealy.github.io/_posts/2022-05-09-Intune-HWID-Upload-Azure-Container.md

 ---
 layout: article
 title:  "Intune HWID Upload to Azure Storage Account"
-tags: [Autopilot, Intune, Microsoft Azure, PowerShell]
+tags: [Windows Autopilot, Microsoft Intune, Microsoft Azure, PowerShell]
 ---

 I have found myself in a situation where I have no record of HWIDs for existing Autopilot machines.
 The challenge I now face is that these devices are going to be moved to another tenant and there’s a lot of them.